TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesEditors/Logout/Index.rst

 cache and cookies after you have logged out and close the browser software.

-In the standard configuration of TYPO3 you will automatically be logged out after 1 hour of inactivity or when you access TYPO3 with another IP address.
+In the standard configuration of TYPO3 CMS you will automatically be logged out after 1 hour of inactivity or when you access TYPO3 with another IP address.